So many different collars to pick from.

 If you lose more than one, you can use the gauntlet buttons if you absolutely have to as long as you wear a jacket and cover up the missing sleeve buttons.

 Fashion Statement: The Unbuttoned Button Down Collar

 The men’s button down collar deserves a place in every man’s closet.
 Match it with a pair of loafers and chinos, and you have a classy casual look.
-Use the same shirt with a single breasted suit and necktie, and you have a no-nonsense straightforward look, like Agent Peter Burke.
-Whether for business or pleasure, every man needs to understand and wear the button down collar.
+Whether for business or pleasure, every man needs to understand how and when to wear the button down collar.